MBB-team/VBA-toolbox/_wiki/VBA-model-inversion-in-4-steps.md

 # Step 1: Defining observation/evolution functions

 Generative models are defined in terms of **evolution and observation functions**.
-One may have to write these evolution/observation functions, in compliance with the following I/O:
+The VBA toolbox already contains a library of such functions (for models of behavioural and/or physiological responses).
+In case one may want to use VBA on one's in-house model, one has to write these evolution/observation functions, in compliance with the following I/O:

 ```matlab
 z = function_name(x_t, P, u_t, in) ;